Learn about the nursing care management of patients with heart failure.

-- Sonograms (echocardiography, Doppler and transesophageal echocardiography): May reveal enlarged chamber dimensions, alterations in valvular function/structure, the degrees of ventricular dilation and dysfunction.
+- Sonograms (echocardiography, Doppler, and transesophageal echocardiography): May reveal chamber dimensions, valvular function/structure, and ventricular dilation and dysfunction.

-- Heart scan (multigated acquisition [MUGA]): Measures cardiac volume during both systole and diastole, measures ejection fraction, and estimates wall motion.
+- Heart scan (MUGA): Measures cardiac volume, ejection fraction, and wall motion.

 - Liver enzymes: Elevated in liver congestion/failure.

-- Digoxin and other cardiac drug levels: Determine therapeutic range and correlate with patient response.
+- Digoxin and other cardiac drug levels: Determines therapeutic range.

-- Electrolytes: May be altered because of fluid shifts/decreased renal function, diuretic therapy.
+- Electrolytes: May be altered due to fluid shifts, renal function, or diuretic therapy.

-- Thyroid studies: Increased thyroid activity suggests thyroid hyperactivity as precipitator of HF.
+- Thyroid studies: Determines thyroid activity as a potential precipitator of HF.

 The overall goals of management of HF are to relieve patient symptoms, to improve functional status and quality of life, and to extend survival.